 The affirmative vote of a majority of the votes cast on the proposal is required for approval of the amendment and restatement of Redwood's 2002 Incentive Plan, provided that the total votes cast on the proposal represents over 50% in interest of all securities entitled to vote on the proposal.
 The affirmative vote of a majority of the votes cast on the proposal is also required to satisfy the shareholder approval requirements of Code Section 162(m) and to approve the material terms of the amendment and restatement of the Plan and the performance goals described above for awards that may be granted under the amendment and restatement of the Plan under Code Section 162(m).
-For purposes of this vote, abstentions will have the same effect as votes against the proposal, unless holders of more than 50% in interest of all securities entitled to vote on the proposal cast votes, in which event broker non-votes will not have any effect on the result of the vote.
+For purposes of this vote, abstentions will have the same effect as votes against the proposal and broker non-votes will have the same effect as votes against the proposal, unless holders of more than 50% in interest of all securities entitled to vote on the proposal cast votes, in which event broker non-votes will not have any effect on the result of the vote.